AdiPure

-For the 2010 FIFA World Cup, Adidas released the adiPURE in a black/sun colourway in honour of the tournament's host nation, South Africa.
-In 2015, the adiPURE were discontinued.
+For the 2010 FIFA World Cup, Adidas released AdiPure in a black/sun colourway in honour of the tournament's host nation, South Africa.
+In 2015, AdiPure was discontinued.

 Models

-adiPURE (2008)
+AdiPure (2008)

-The original adiPURE was available at launch in both the traditional black/white and a white/black colourway, these were later followed by blue/white and silver/black colourways.
+The original AdiPure was available at launch in both the traditional black/white and a white/black colourway, these were later followed by blue/white and silver/black colourways.
 The boots were constructed using high quality k-leather and displayed many design features similar to Adidas' World Cup 1978 boots, including three lines of stitching on either side of the toe and a short tongue.

-adiCORE & Telstar II
+AdiCore & Telstar II

-The adiPURE was accompanied by two other, less expensive, boots. adiCORE and Telstar II; these boots were visually very alike, with only subtle aesthetic differences but reduced performance and cheaper materials, such as a full-grain leather upper.
+The AdiPure was accompanied by two other, less expensive, boots.
+AdiCore and Telstar II; these boots were visually very alike, with only subtle aesthetic differences but reduced performance and cheaper materials, such as a full-grain leather upper.

-adiPURE II (2009)
+AdiPure II (2009)

-The adiPURE II was again released in White/Black, and Black/White colourways, with the Blackout (all black), Black/Metallic Gold, White/Cardinal and Brown/White colourways being released later.
-Notable design differences from the original adiPure included the omission of the three stripes on the instep of the boot, the addition of a contrasting collar and the implementation of an asymmetric lacing system.
+The AdiPure II was again released in White/Black, and Black/White colourways, with the Blackout (all black), Black/Metallic Gold, White/Cardinal and Brown/White colourways being released later.
+Notable design differences from the original AdiPure included the omission of the three stripes on the instep of the boot, the addition of a contrasting collar and the implementation of an asymmetric lacing system.

-adiCORE II & adiNOVA
+AdiCore II & AdiNova

-The second generation of adiPURE was accompanied by another set of lower-end models, with the usual minor cosmetic differences and the use of a full-grain upper.
-The Telstar name was replaced with adiNOVA.
+The second generation of AdiPure was accompanied by another set of lower-end models, with the usual minor cosmetic differences and the use of a full-grain upper.
+The Telstar name was replaced with AdiNova.

-adiPURE III (2010)
+AdiPure III (2010)

-The adiPURE III was also released in Black/White colourway, but this time accompanied by a White/Blue colourway on release.
+The AdiPure III was also released in Black/White colourway, but this time accompanied by a White/Blue colourway on release.
 Other colourways later released included White/Gold, Gold/Black, Black/Sun, Blue Beauty/White, White/Black/Poppy, Black/Warning and White/Warning.
-Notable design differences from the adiPURE II included the return of the three stripes on the instep of the boot, although noticeably shorter and wider than on the original adiPURE.
-It also featured an adiPRENE insert in the sole.
+Notable design differences from the AdiPure II included the return of the three stripes on the instep of the boot, although noticeably shorter and wider than on the original AdiPure.
+It also featured an AdiPrene insert in the sole.

-adiCORE III & adiNOVA II
+AdiCore III & AdiNova II

-Again the cheaper adiCore and adiNova variants of the boot were made available with similar differences in pricing and quality.
+Again the cheaper AdiCore and AdiNova variants of the boot were made available with similar differences in pricing and quality.